Law and truth can be twisted|

 Just try to follow tax code wherever you are.
 Though, I would not be legalistic about it, like reporting every cent you got from selling odd things around the house.
 Tax code in the U.S. doesn't care about those kind of sales until they reach a high amount anyways.

 Also, churches in the United States are automatically tax exempt, but most other non-profits, including religious organizations and ministries are not automatically tax exempt.
 If you run a ministry or non-profit organization that is not a church, then you need to file for 501(c) tax exemption status.
-Otherwise, donations to your organization need to be reported to the government and are taxable, which would be a misuse of the tithe if you give your tithe to these kinds of charities.
+Otherwise, donations to your organization need to be reported to the government and are taxable.

 Handling Credit Card & Payment Service Fees